On the Strong Equivalences for LPMLN Programs

-Based on Lemma \ref{lem:semi-pse-ssm}, Theorem \ref{thm:pse-soft-sm} provides a characterization for the sp-strong equivalence.
+Combining above results, Theorem \ref{thm:pse-soft-sm} is proven. \end{proof} Based on Lemma \ref{lem:semi-pse-ssm}, Theorem \ref{thm:pse-soft-sm} provides a characterization for the sp-strong equivalence.
 The proof of the theorem is similar to the proof of Theorem \ref{thm:lpmln-strong-equivalence-w}, therefore, we omit the details for brevity. \begin{thm} Two \lpmln programs $P$ and $Q$ are sp-strongly equivalent iff $\sse{P} = \sse{Q}$, and there exists a real number $c$ such that for any soft SE-model $(X, Y) \in \sse{P}$, $W_s(P, (X, Y)) = c * W_s(Q, (X, Y))$. \end{thm}